Freelancing is often considered to be “too hard” or “not for everyone”.

 Especially as a freelance writer, I was constantly challenged with learning a new topic or a subject.
 And I loved everything about it.

 Over the years I’ve read so many books and bought a lot of online courses to learn about things that interest me.
-Even topics that had no connection to my work, like cosmology.
+Even topics that had no connection to my work, like cosmology and photography.

 In a way, this newfound interest in learning helped me to become a better freelancer.
 I became more confident and educated about the work I do.